 Stratford-Upon-Avon native Matthew Brace offers a local’s guide to the Bard’s backyard.

-Here are my Shakespeare Country recommendations for couples:
+Here are my recommendations for couples visiting Shakespeare’s England:

 1. Stratford architecture tour

-The town is awash with preserved architecture including Shakespeare's Birthplace, Hall's Croft and the charming Anne Hathaway's Cottage but there are some lesser-known gems too.
-One is Mason's Court (next to the modern police station on Rother Street), which has twisted and buckled considerably since its construction around 1485.
-For great examples of 16th Century 'black-and-white' buildings, seek out The Shakespeare Hotel and the Falcon Hotel (Chapel Street).
+The town is awash with well-preserved architecture.
+As well as the Shakespeare Properties there are some lesser-known gems.
+One is Mason’s Court (next to the police station on Rother Street), which has twisted and buckled considerably since its construction around 1485.
+Others include the White Swan hotel on Rother Street, the Garrick pub and adjacent Harvard House on High Street, and the Indigo and Shakespeare hotels on Chapel Street.

 2. Romantic evening at the theatre